New Seed Control Unit comes to Australia

 John Deere and Canadian manufacturer Redekop have heralded the release of a new seed control system which aims to work in all crop conditions and destroy harvestable weed seeds in a single pass.

-The Redekop Seed Control Unit came out earlier this month following three years of successful testing with X-Series in Germany, Canada and Australia.
+The Redekop Seed Control Unit (SCU) came out earlier this month after three years of successful testing with John Deere’s X-Series combine harvesters in Germany, Canada and Australia.

 The SCU works by being mounted to the combine chopper behind the cleaning shoe of the X-Series, where it destroys weed seed by injecting processed chaff directly into the residue stream.